A sun loving, floriferous plant with real staying power. The flowers emerge a glorious, rich pink, and fade gently to a lovely soft hue.

 Achillea are tolerant of poor soils and like a sunny position, they are easy going and will also grow well in a pot.

-The dark green leaves have soft, silver hairs, they form a dense clump that is great for suppressing those nasty weeds.
+The dark green leaves have soft, silver hairs, they form a dense clump that is great for suppressing those nasty weeds, or for preventing soil erosion.

 Late spring to autumn